john-james-ai/BreastCancerDetection/_sources/content/02_image_prep/02_segmentation/01_threshold.md

 ```

-In the remaining sections, we will describe how each method works, visualize the segmentation results, and characterize each method's assumptions, strengths, and limitations.
+Next, we review how each method works, state any assumptions, characterize strengths and limitations, and visualize and assess the segmentation results for selected cases.
+Finally, an automated thresholding algorithm will be selected based on relative segmentation performance on our test cases.

 #### Triangle Method

 The Triangle method was proposed in 1977 as a method for automatically detecting and counting sister chromatid exchanges in human chromosomes {cite}`zackAutomaticMeasurementSister1977`.
-It is particularly well suited for images that have pixel intensity distribution dominated by a single peak and a long tail.
+It is particularly well suited for images that have a pixel intensity distribution dominated by a single peak and a long tail.

 ```{figure} ../../../figures/triangle_zack.png
 ---